proplot-dev/proplot/docs/tutorial1.rst

 ProPlot introduces a new tight layout algorithm that permits *variable figure dimensions* and *variable spacing* between subplot rows and columns (see `~proplot.subplots.FlexibleGridSpecBase`).
-This allows the algorithm to preserve *subplot aspect ratios, panel widths, and optionally, subplot physical dimensions*, all without producing extra whitespace.
+This allows the algorithm to preserve subplot aspect ratios, panel widths, and optionally, subplot physical dimensions, all without producing extra whitespace.
 The algorithm is also more robust to complex geometry.
 To turn it off, pass ``tight=False`` to `~proplot.subplots.subplots`.
 If you explicitly pass a spacing argument to